aerogear/aerogear.org/_posts/2015-04-24-aerogear-ios-2.3.md

 tags: swift
 ---

 The iOS team is happy to announce the version 2.3 of the AeroGear iOS libraries.
-This version revisit all Swift libs to update them to Swift 1.2.
+This version revisits all Swift libs to update them to Swift 1.2.

 ## What's inside